srishsriram/Document-Classifier/README.md

 ## License

-No license specified.
-Assume personal or academic use only.
-Add a LICENSE file for clarity.
+Personal or academic use only.

----

 ## Author